syncfusion-content/winui-docs/winui/TreeView/Getting-Started.md

 In order to add control manually in XAML, do the below steps,

 1. Create new WinUI Project in Visual Studio to display TreeView with data objects.
-2. Install the `Syncfusion.TreeView.WinUI` Nuget packages.
+2. Install the `Syncfusion.TreeView.WinUI` NuGet packages.
 3. Import **Syncfusion.UI.Xaml.TreeView** in XAML Page.
 4. Declare `TreeView` control in XAML page.